-The care type to which the episods is allocated must be supported and evidenced by documentation in the patient modes record.
-For example, if an episode is changed to the rehabilitation care type, there must be evidence in the medical record that rehabilitation care was provided, together with meeting the admission criteria.
+The care type to which the episode is allocated must be supported and evidenced by documentation in the patient medical record.
+For example, if an episode is changed to the rehabilitation care type there must be evidence in the medical record that rehabilitation care was provided, together with meeting the admission criteria.

-To initiate a care type change, the fillowing minimum documentation must be completed in the inedical record
+To initiate a care type change, the following minimum documentation must be completed in the medical record

-- actual date and time the sare type change is effective from - nane of the specialist medical practitioner authorising the change of care type - authorisation by the medical practitioner who will be providing or informing the new type of care.
+- actual date and time the care type change is effective from - name at the specialist medical practitioner who will be providing or informing the new type of care - authorisation by the medical practitioner who will be providing or informing the new type of are.
 Initiation of the change may be delegated to a specialist clinician, but documentation must evidence the care type change was authorised by the specialist medical practitioner.